ldgabbay/jwplayer/fl5/doc/publishers/crossdomain.rst

 Crossdomain XML
 ---------------

 Crossdomain security restrictions can be lifted by hosting a `crossdomain.xml file <http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html>`_ on the server that contains the files.
-This file must be placed in the root of your (sub)domain, for example:
+This crossdomain file must be placed in the root of your (sub)domain, for example:

 .. code-block:: text